CLRX/CLRX-mirror/doc/GcnTimings.md

 * any penalty costs 4 cycles
 * program divided by in 32-byte blocks
-* only first 3 places (dwords) in 32-byte block is free (no penalty).
-Any 2-dword instruction outside these first 3 dwords adds single penalty.
+* only the first 3 dwords in the 32-byte block incur no penalty.
+Any 2-dword instruction outside these first 3 dwords adds a single penalty.
-* if instructions is longer (more than four cycles) then last cycles/4 dwords are free
+* if the instructions is longer (more than four cycles) then the last cycles/4 dwords are free
-* if 16 or more cycle 2-dword instruction and 2 dword instruction in 4 dword, then
-no penalty for second 2-dword instruction.
+* if 16 or more cycle 2-dword instruction and 2-dword instruction in 4 dword, then there is no penalty for the second 2-dword instruction.
-* best place to jump is 5 first dwords in 32-byte block.
-Jump to rest of dwords causes 1-3 penalties, depending on number of dword (N-4, where N is number of dword).
+* best place to jump is the 5 first dwords in the 32-byte block.
+Jump to rest of the dwords causes 1-3 penalties, depending on number of dwords (N-4, where N is the dword number).
 This rule does not apply to backward jumps (???)
-* any conditional jump instruction should be in first half of 32-byte block, otherwise 1-4 penalties will be added if jump was not taken, depending on number of dword (N-3, where N is number of dword).
+* any conditional jump instruction should be in first half of the 32-byte block, otherwise 1-4 penalties are added if jump is not taken, depending on dword number (N-3, where N is dword number).

-IMPORTANT: If occupancy is greater than 1 wave per compute unit, then penalties, branches, and scalar instructions will be masked while executing more waves than 4\*CUs.
+IMPORTANT: If the occupancy is greater than 1 wave per compute unit, then the penalties, branches, and scalar instructions will be masked while executing more waves than 4\*CUs.
 For best results is recommended to execute many waves (multiple of 4\*CUs) with occupancy greater than 1.

 ### Instruction scheduling

-* if many wavefront executed in single CU (if many wavefronts) then scalar, vector and data-share, memory (???) execution units can run independently (parallely) way, achieving many instructions per cycles.
+* if many wavefronts are executed in a single CU (if many wavefronts) then scalar, vector and data-share, memory (???) execution units can run independently in parallel, achieving many instructions per cycles.
-* between any integer V_ADD\*, V_SUB\*, V_FIRSTREADLINE_B32, V_READLANE_B32 operation
+* between any integer V_ADD\*, V_SUB\*, V_FIRSTREADLINE_B32, V_READLANE_B32 operations
-and any scalar ALU instruction is 16-cycle delay.
-Masked if more waves than 4*CUs
+and any scalar ALU instructions there is 16-cycle delay.
+Masked if there are more waves than 4*CUs.
-* any conditional jump directly that checks VCCZ or EXECZ after instruction that changes VCC or EXEC adds single penalty (4 cycles).
-Masked if more waves than 4*CUs
+* any conditional jump that directly checks VCCZ or EXECZ after an instruction that changes VCC or EXEC adds a single penalty (4 cycles).
+Masked if there are more waves than 4*CUs.
-* any conditional jump directly that checks SCC after instruction that changes SCC, EXEC, VCC adds single penalty (4 cycles).
-Masked if more waves than 4*CUs
+* any conditional jump that directly checks SCC after an instruction that changes SCC, EXEC, VCC adds a single penalty (4 cycles).
+Masked if there are more waves than 4*CUs.

 ### SOP2 Instruction timings

-All SOP2 instructions (S_CBRANCH_G_FORK not checked) takes 4 cycles.
+All SOP2 instructions (S_CBRANCH_G_FORK not checked) take 4 cycles.

 ### SOPK Instruction timings

-All SOPK instructions (S_CBRANCH_I_FORK  not checked) takes 4 cycles.
+All SOPK instructions (S_CBRANCH_I_FORK  not checked) take 4 cycles.
-S_SETREG_B32 and S_SETREG_IMM32_B32 takes 8 cycles.
+S_SETREG_B32 and S_SETREG_IMM32_B32 take 8 cycles.

 ### SOP1 Instruction timings

-The S_*_SAVEEXEC_B64 instructions takes 8 cycles.
+The S_*_SAVEEXEC_B64 instructions take 8 cycles.
 Other ALU instructions (except S_MOV_REGRD_B32, S_CBRANCH_JOIN, S_RFE_B64) take 4 cycles.

 ### SOPC Instruction timings

-All comparison and bit checking instructions takes 4 cycles.
+All comparison and bit checking instructions take 4 cycles.

 ### SOPP Instruction timings

-Jumps costs 4 (no jump) or 20 cycles (???) if jump will performed.
+Jumps cost 4 cycle (no jump) or 20 cycles (???) if jump is performed.

 ### SMRD Instruction timings